The HPC Challenge committee is pleased to announce the annual

 - Only one attempt at an early bird submission is allowed (the process is not iterative)

-- The final deadline is October 24th, 2012 for the submission.
+- The final deadline is October 24th, for the Class 2 submission.

 - Awards Committee chooses finalists who make a presentation

-at the SC12 session and winners are chosen at the session.
+at the SC16 session and winners are chosen at the session.

 For more information or questions on the HPCC Challenge Awards, please contact: